Accessibility Statement

 How we tested this website

-This website was last tested on 23 February 2021.
-The test was carried out by the Cabinet Office Digital Communications team.
+This website was last tested using WAVE (web accessibility evaluation tool) and VoiceOver on 11 March 2025.
+The test was carried out by the GCS Digital team.

 The approach we took was to test every non-standard page (namely the homepage and all pages containing forms or tables) and then a random sample of 2 further pages from each section.